96425 Monster-Ram Intake with Banks Boost Tube for 2003-07 Dodge 5.9L Cummins

 2. Reinstall the electric heater element block onto the intake manifold, placing one of the supplied gaskets between it and the intake manifold.
 Reattach the three electrical connections to the heater element.

 CAUTION: The Banks studs have different threads on each end.

 3. Make sure that the M8 ends go into the engine intake manifold.
 The two shorter studs go on the passenger side (closest to the valve cover).
-Apply the supplied thread lock compound at the M8 ends and hand-tighten the studs into the intake manifold.
+Apply blue medium strength thread lock compound at the M8 ends and hand-tighten the studs into the intake manifold.